openstack/governance/reference/charter.rst

 Members are elected for a term that expires at the conclusion of the second scheduled election after the start of their term or after 14 months, whichever is shorter.
 For this election we'll use a multiple-winner election system see below).
-The election is held no earlier than 6 weeks and no later than 4 weeks prior to each cycle final release date (between 'R-6' and 'R-4' week), with elections held open for no less than four business days.
+The election nomination as well as the voting period should be open for fourteen days (2 weeks for each phase).
+The election is held (from the nomination start date until the voting end date) no earlier than 8 weeks and no later than 2 weeks prior to each cycle final release date (between 'R-8' and 'R-2' week).

 If required, TC and PTL elections can be held as combined election.